MichaelUray/muTimer/README.md

 ```
 There is a problem in this example which occurs if button1 stays true for longer as the uint32_t range in msec (~49 days) minus the interval, the condition would get then false again, even if this probably happens not often in the most of the applications.

 The muTimer library does not have this problem since it only gets active if (output != input).
-If the timer is already elapsed it does not care anymore about the time difference.
+If the time is already elapsed it does not care anymore about the time difference.

 This is how the same example looks with the muTimer library:
 ```cpp